 The days of fixed processes may be over.
-At least that’s what I discovered working with a number of teams who are successfully making a transformation from the ‘old ways’ to a more modern, human centric, organic way of doing business.
+At least that’s what I discovered working with a number of teams who are successfully making a transformation from the ‘old ways’ to a more modern, human centric, organic way of doing business at a large corporation.

 - what is the purpose , vision and values, expected behaviours, of the team or company?